balthazar-space/Balthazar-PSU-R-D/README.md

 Open-hardware laptop computer modules description and concept.

 These are electronic schematic modules as presented at https://balthazar.space/wiki/Balthazar with the main aim for team access.
+See the [main repository](https://github.com/balthazar-space/balthazar) for other designs.

+# BalthazarPSU

+Module BalthazarPSU is a combined battery charger, buck-boost coverter and stereo power amplifier.
 KiCad 5.1.5 files can be found here.

-# BalthazarPSU

-module BalthazarPSU is a combined battery charger, buck-boost coverter and stereo power amplifier.

 ## License